Charlotte Drury: 2012

-Senior career
+Senior gymnastics career

 2013

 In May, Drury competed at the US Elite Challenge in Frisco, Texas.
 Another partner change saw her winning the synchronized event with Texas native Shaylee Dunavin with a combined score of 77.700.
 She also placed second in the individual event with a total score of 147.948.

 In July, Drury matched her performance from May by placing first and second in the synchronized and individual events respectively, at the US T&T Championships in Kansas City, Missouri.
 Her scores were 121.000 in synchronized and 144.000 in individual.
 At the end of the month she was off to Cali, Colombia for the World Games.
 However, after a routine examination by the International Federation of Gymnastics, the venue was deemed not meeting minimum safety requirements and therefore USA Gymnastics decided its athletes should not compete.

 In August, Drury was in Daytona Beach, Florida to take part in the Stars and Stripes Cup.
 Competing only in the individual event, she placed second with a total score of 184.485.

 In November, Drury participated in her first World Championships in Sofia, Bulgaria where she and Dunavin qualified for the synchronized finals in third-place.
 During their final routine, Dunavin traveled after the first skill and the routine was interrupted, leaving them in seventh-place with a combined score of 9.300.
 In the individual event Drury reached the semi-finals with a total score of 52.535, garnering her a twelfth-place finish.